LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 DefaultOverwriteLabels
 	The default option for the 'Overwrite Map Labels' drop-down that should be shown when the form opens.
 This attribute is the index number of the item in the drop-down list, with 1 being the first option.
 If no value is entered the list box will be hidden and labels will not be overwritten.

+_`AreaMeasurementUnit`
+	The units that any area measurements will be done in.
+Choose from Ha, Km2 and m2.
+The Default if left blank is Ha.

 CombinedSitesTableOptions
 	The options that should be shown in the 'Create Combined Sites Table' drop-down list.
 These options should not be changed.